 In both human and non-human species, as well as in artistic designs, symmetry has been found to enhance judgments of attractiveness.
 To explore the effects of symmetry on tribal designs, this study designed a set of stimuli using Dayak masks from Borneo, in which shape and color symmetry were manipulated.
 When British women and men rated the images, there was a significantly greater preference for symmetrically-shaped over asymmetrically-shaped masks, but not for symmetrically-colored masks.
 However, in a 2-alternative forced-choice experiment, the symmetric mask was significantly preferred for both shape and color manipulations.
 The results suggest a role for symmetry in the perception of tribal art.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||14 Sep 2011 09:57|